Porsche Macan Common Problems

 The transmissions in the later cars are very complex and the technology involved is a closely guarded secret.
-Technicians at Porsche and Audi are not trained to dissect the transmission and make repairs.
-They will replace the Mechatronic unit, but often they just replace the transmission.
+Technicians at Porsche are not trained to dissect the transmission and make repairs.
+They will replace the Mechatronic unit, but often they just replace the transmission as a unit.
 The components such as the Transmission Control Module (TCM) and the Mechatronic Unit inside the transmission are often unavailable as parts.
 The manufacturers do not want it taken apart.

 Can You Get Creative?

-Creative translates to money saving.
+Creative translates to money saving, some times.
 Having experienced the problem on a vehicle we owned, we got creative.
-Based on experience with other transmissions, such as the Mercedes Benz, commonly known for valve body failure, we were convinced our issues lay in the physical part of the Mechatronic unit.
+Based on isses with other transmissions, such as the Mercedes Benz, commonly known for valve body failure, we were convinced our issues lay in the physical part of the Mechatronic unit.
 Short version – we got a new Mechatronic unit from Audi, replaced the electronics with the original unit from the Porsche, flashed the TCM to match new software levels and hey presto a perfectly working PDK!

-If you have PDK problems and wat to try something creative before shelling out for a new unit, you’ll need the help of an expert independent Porsche repair shop.
+If you have PDK problems and want to try something creative before shelling out for a new unit, you’ll need the help of an expert independent Porsche repair shop.

-Many Macan owners experience vibrations or unsteady acceleration around the 25-35mph.
-It is usually subtle initially but gets steadily worse, especially when moving forward with the wheels turned.
-Sometimes, this can also show up as jerking when the PDK is going through 2nd to 3rd gears and accelerating to 30-50mph.
+Many Macan owners have experienced vibrations or unsteady acceleration around the 25-35 mph.
+This is usually subtle initially, but gets steadily worse, especially when moving forward at low speed with the wheels turned tightly.
+Sometimes, this can also show up as jerking when the PDK is going through 2nd to 3rd gear changes and accelerating between 30-50mph.

-The transfer case is a part of the four-wheel system.
-It directs the drive from the transmission to the front wheels and synchronizes the difference between the rotation of the front and rear wheels.
-These days it also features electronics which make the ability to control application of drive possible in differing circumstances or programs – off road, snow/ice or sport mode.
+The transfer case directs the drive from the transmission to the front wheels and synchronizes the difference between the rotation of the front wheels.
+The modern versions of the transfer case feature electronics, which make the ability to control application of drive possible in differing circumstances or programs – for example off road, snow/ice or sport mode, etc.

-Wear in the transfer case causes a mismatch between intended wheel speeds during acceleration and the actual wheel speeds.
+Wear in the transfer case causes a mismatch between the intended wheel speeds during acceleration and the actual wheel speeds.
 This subsequently shows up as a vibration under acceleration or a jumping or skipping feeling at extreme steering lock.